 After 70 years, Queen Elizabeth II becomes the longest-reigning monarch in British history, breaking the record set by Queen Victoria, her great-great-grandmother.

 These renowned sovereigns have experienced vastly different times.
 Victoria—who ascended to the throne at 18—oversaw the industrial revolution, the extension of the right to vote, the British Empire and progressions in science and medicine that dramatically extended life expectancy.

 Elizabeth, whose life was put on a somewhat unexpected trajectory after her uncle Edward VIII abdicated, is widely regarded as the modern royal family’s redeemer.

 Then and now

-Now 89, she has reigned through post-war Britain, the formation of the Commonwealth, the Swinging Sixties, national and international conflicts, terrorism, the rise and fall of trades unions and the staggering rise of technology.
+Now aged 96, she has reigned through post-war Britain, the formation of the Commonwealth, the Swinging Sixties, national and international conflicts, terrorism, the rise and fall of trades unions and the staggering rise of technology.

 Since being crowned in 1953, Elizabeth has maintained a dignity that seems to balance out the decline of religion and the lusty forthrightness of present-day Britain, where hereditary rule isn’t quietly accepted and criticisms are shared worldwide by anyone who can swipe a screen.